sguir/ppgcourse/exercise_BP.md

 * Remember all the recomendations described above for running the STDis Model

-To run this analysis (with read count data) you will need:
+To run this analysis (using allele count data) you will need:
 * The **number of populations** in the analysis (```-npop```)
 * The **genotype file** (hgdp.geno): the genotypes (allele counts) for each SNP and population.
 In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "artificially" introduced.
 In columns: populations.
 Each population has two columns: one for the reference and the other for the alternative allele counts (```-gfile```).
 * The **binary covariates file** (covariates_eu in the input folder): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile```).